- Clear away brain fog

 - Rev up your energy

 Savasana might look like a nap at the end of your yoga practice.
 But it’s actually a fully conscious pose aimed at being awake, yet completely relaxed.
 In Savasana—also known as corpse pose— you lie down on your back and relax your body and mind so you may fully assimilate the benefits of your asana practice.

 During this pose, you close your eyes, breathe naturally, and practice eliminating tension from the body.
 Ideally, this posture lasts for 10 to 20 minutes.
-However, even a few minutes of Savasana is said to have powerful benefits.
+However, even a few minutes of Savasana can have powerful benefits.